 Laparoscopic Vertical Sleeve Gastrectomy

-The vertical sleeve gastrectomy is our newest surgical weight loss alternative.
-A thin, vertical sleeve of stomach is created using a stapling device, and the rest of the stomach is removed.
+Sleeve gastrectomy involves creating a thin, vertical sleeve of stomach using a stapling device, and the rest of the stomach is removed.
 The procedure involves permanently removing about 75% of the stomach.
 This procedure limits the amount of food you can eat and helps you feel full sooner.
 It allows for normal digestion and absorption.
 Food consumed passes through the digestive tract in the usual order, allowing it to be fully absorbed in the body.
-Published studies have shown that patients experience a 40 to 70 % estimated weight loss at 18 months.
+Published studies have shown that patients experience a close up to 70 percent weight loss at 18 months.

 Laparoscopic Adjustable Gastric Banding